TYPO3-svn-archive/dm_simplecalendar/Documentation/User/Index.rst

      (if you don't define a storage folder, the data will be saved on this page, where the calendar plugin is placed.
 You can also define different storage folder for each plugin in Tab “Behaviour”.)

 #. **Go to a page where you want to insert a calendar plugin.
-Create a category item and then create an appoitment item using list view.**
+Create an appoitment item using list view.**

    - .. figure:: ../Images/UserManual/Pagetree.png
       :alt: Pagetree

-   - .. figure:: ../Images/UserManual/CreateDataAppointmentCategory.png
+   - .. figure:: ../Images/UserManual/CreateDataAppointment.png
-      :alt: CreateDataAppointmentCategory
+      :alt: CreateDataAppointment

    - .. figure:: ../Images/UserManual/DataAppointmentCategory.png
       :alt: DataAppointmentCategory